-Naoto Fukasawa is known for his minimalist designs.
-Also the Cu-Clock carries the unmistakable hand writing of this designer.
-The Cu-Clock that is produced by the Italian company Magis since 2011, unifies Japanese minimalism with Italian design and German tradition on a unique way.
+Naoto Fukasawa is well-known for his minimalist designs.
+The Cu-Clock, which has been produced by the Italian company Magis since 2011, unmistakably carries his signature.
+The Cu-Clock combines Japanese minimalism with Italian design and German tradition in a unique way.

-A minimalist cuckoo clock is a contradiction per se, as the original clocks from the Black Wood are internationally famous because of their rich ornaments and decorations.
-Fukasawa reduced his new interpretation of the cuckoo clock to a minimum, so that it only wears the inclined roof and the cuckoo that remind of the original Black Wood one.
-Also the pendant and chains, as well as the wooden ornaments were renounced.
+A minimalist cuckoo clock is in itself a contradiction in terms, as the original clocks from the Black Forest are internationally famous on account of their rich ornaments and decorations.
+Fukasawa reduces his reinterpretation of the cuckoo clock to a minimum, so that only the inclined roof and the cuckoo are reminiscent of the Black Forest original.
+Pendants and chains were also left out, along with ornately sculpted wooden ornaments.

 The battery-powered Cu-Clock is made completely of ABS plastic, and is manufactured in a standard injection moulding procedure.
 The basic colour for the house and the bird is always white, while the roof is available in four colour variations (brown, orange, green, white).